February 2025

 Remote control on my Apple Watch enabling me to take a self portrait.

-A close-up view of a wire fence knot, with a blurred background of a truck driving on a road in a rural setting under a bright blue sky.
+Close-up view of a wire fence knot, with a blurred background of a truck driving on a road in a rural setting under a bright blue sky.
 The focus is sharply on the wire knot and the background is out of focus, suggesting a deliberate artistic choice to highlight the texture and detail of the fence.
 The overall impression is one of a simple, everyday scene observed through a specific, limited perspective.

 A ewe and her newborn lamb in a barn.
 The ewe is mostly light brown, while the lamb is a light tan colour.
 Both sheep are standing on straw bedding inside a wooden pen or enclosure.
 The overall impression is one of new life and the warmth of a farmyard setting.